Local Average and Marginal Treatment Effects with a Misclassified Treatment: Identification under Parametric Misclassification Assumptions

-The misclassification rate functions $\alpha_0(z)$ and $\alpha_1(z)$ can be partially identified using the conditions that they lie within the interval $[0,1]$, and that $P(z)\in[0,1]$.
-We are going to follow the literature \citep{Hausman_al1998} to first assume that the misclassification rates $\alpha_0(z)$ and $\alpha_1(z)$ are constant across $z$.\footnote{Note however that in a recent paper, \cite{HaiderStephens2020} show that this assumption is invalid in routine empirical settings.
-In Subsection \ref{semipara}, we discuss how one can allow the false positive/negative rates to depend on $z$.} The true propensity score $P(z)$ is therefore identified up to the misclassification probabilities $\alpha_0$ and $\alpha_1$ as follows:
+As is customary in the literature \citep[e.g.,][]{Hausman_al1998}, suppose that the misclassification rates $\alpha_0(z)$ and $\alpha_1(z)$ are constant across $z$.
+Then the true propensity score $P(z)$ is identified up to the misclassification probabilities $\alpha_0$ and $\alpha_1$ as follows:

-The following lemma holds. \begin{lemma} Suppose Assumption \ref{RA} holds.
-Then, false positive rate $\alpha_0(z)$ and false negative rate $\alpha_1(z)$ do not depend on $z$ if and only if the misclassification is symmetric, i.e., $\alpha_0(z)=\alpha_1(z)$. \end{lemma}

-Lemma \ref{symmetry} shows that under Assumption \ref{RA} the false positive rate $\alpha_0(z)$ and false negative rate $\alpha_1(z)$ are constant across $z$ if and only if the misclassification is symmetric, i.e., $\alpha_0=\alpha_1=\alpha$.
-This misclassification is symmetric if $\varepsilon$ is independent of $V$ (exogenous misclassification).

-From the previous paragraph, we conclude that in the scenario where false positive and false negative rates do depend not on the instrument, they must be equal under our identifying assumptions.
-Hence, in such a scenario, we have